Step 3: Basic Kicksite Tasks

 - Create an Agreement Template.
 After you have the template created for your contract and/or waiver, you can send it to students, families, or prospects.

-- Send an agreement to an existing student or family.
-For example, even if a student or family has already signed an agreement, you may need them to sign another agreement when they renew their memberships.
-Another example might be that you need students and families to sign an updated liability waiver.
+- Send an agreement to a student.
+You can send an agreement to a newly entered student, or to an existing student, for example, when they need renew their membership.
+Another example might be that you need students to sign an updated liability waiver.

 - Send an agreement to a prospect.
 While a prospect may not be ready to sign a contractual agreement, you may need to have any person who participates at your studio sign a liability waiver first.